 1942 - The Japanese occupation of Burma during the war is initially supported by the Burmese nationalists, including Aung San, who is made minister of war in the occupation government, and Ne Win, who is given the rank of general and, in 1943, made chief-of-staff of the pro-Japanese Burmese National Army (BMA).

 1945 - In March, with the defeat of the Japanese imminent, Aung San forms the Anti-Fascist People's Freedom League (AFPFL) and switches the BMA's allegiance to the Allies.
-British authority over Burma is restored in August, though the push by the nationalists for independence continues.
+British control of Burma is restored in August.
+The push by the nationalists for independence resumes.
 Ne Win remains in the army, taking command of the 4th Burmese Rifles.

 1947 - The AFPFL, led by Aung San, wins an overwhelming majority of Constitutional Assembly seats in elections held in April.
+Independence is in sight.
 However, Aung San is assassinated in Rangoon on 19 July, along with eight other members of the new Cabinet.

 1948 - The British finally leave Burma on 4 January.
 A period of flux follows, with the new nation being destabilised by a series of tribal revolts and incursions by communist insurgents.
 Both the Karen and Shan tribes agitate for independence.

-The Karen, Burma's largest ethnic minority, are concentrated in the Irrawaddy Delta and near the border with Thailand.
-The Shan are based in the Shan plateau, bound by the borders with China and Thailand.
+The Karen, Burma's largest ethnic minority, are concentrated in the east, near the border with Thailand.
+The Shan are based in the Shan plateau, north of the Karen and near the borders with China, Laos and Thailand.

-1949 - On 1 February Ne Win is made commander-in-chief of the Tatmadaw (armed forces).
+1949 - Ne Win is made commander-in-chief of the Tatmadaw (armed forces) on 1 February.
 On 1 April he becomes deputy prime minister, home minister and minister for defence in the new government.
-He exploits the ethnic conflicts to strengthen his position and extend the influence of the army, which is purged of Karen soldiers and officers.
+He exploits the country's ethnic conflicts to strengthen his position and extend the influence of the army, which is purged of Karen soldiers and officers.

 1960 - Democracy is restored with the running of a general election.
-However, the new government's promotion of Buddhism as the state religion and accommodation of tribal separatist movements alarms the military.
+However, the new government's concessions to the tribal separatist movements and promotion of Buddhism as the state religion alarms the military.